matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ### Limitations of the verification step

 ::: warning
-- The verification rules are not yet fully enforced .
+- The verification rules are not yet fully enforced.
 - Even if your custom account works at the moment, it could stop working in the future if it does not follow the rules below.
 :::